The Grey: Plot

 While the group sits around the campfire that night, Diaz discusses his beliefs and declares that he's an atheist.
 Talget states he has faith in God and speaks lovingly of his daughter Mary who has long hair only he is allowed to cut.
 Ottway also expresses atheist beliefs and recites a poem his father wrote about fighting and survival.
 The next day, Burke dies from hypoxia during a sudden blizzard.
 The survivors attempt to cross a canyon with an anchor rope on a nearby tree to lower themselves off the edge.
-Talget falls to the ground, grievously injured and sees a vision of Mary telling him she loves him before he is finished off by the wolf pack.
+Talget, however, drops his glasses, his injured hand starts to bleed again, and his foot gets caught on the rope which breaks, sending him falling to the ground, grievously injured and sees a vision of Mary telling him she loves him before he is finished off by the wolf pack.
 In an attempt to save him, Diaz also falls and injures his knee.

 Eventually, Diaz, Ottway, and Henrick arrive at a river, where Diaz, injured, dispirited, and exhausted, tells his companions he can go no further.
 After leaving him, Ottway and Henrick continue their trek and are again pursued by the wolf pack.
 Henrick falls into the river and becomes trapped underwater.
 Ottway, powerless to rescue him, watches as Henrick drowns.
 Ottway stumbles into a clearing, exhausted and suffering from hypothermia.
 He arranges the wallets of the dead passengers in the shape of a cross and recalls the poem written by his father.
 Alone in the clearing, Ottway realizes he has arrived in the wolves' den and that the entire time, the group's attempts to get away from pack's territory only led them deeper into it.
 As the pack's alpha emerges and approaches him, Ottway gathers his last reserves of strength (while recalling his deceased wife's last words to "[not] be afraid"), arms himself with a knife and shards of liquor bottles taped to his hand, and recites his father's poem one last time.
 The screen cuts to black as the alpha and Ottway charge at one another.